 in the absence of such records, a bona fide business plan prepared by the Trader in good faith is necessary for the Distributor to determine the value of security that it requires from the Trader.

-Review of the value of security: The Distributor may review, or the Trader may require the Distributor to review, the value of security required to be provided by the Trader at any time.
+Review of the value of security: The Distributor may review, or the Trader may require the Distributor to review, the value of security which has been provided by the Trader (or a third party on the Trader’s behalf) at any time.

 Trader to notify Distributor of changes affecting security: Subject to clause 10.14, the Trader must immediately notify the Distributor if any of the following occurs: